Internship Programme – PAUSED DUE TO COVID-19

 - Suitable for year two and above law students and graduates.

 - On-going and regular – must complete 1 fixed shift each week for the entire intake.

 - We have two volunteer sessions each workday: 10am to 1pm and 1pm to 4pm.
 These are at our office in Manukau.

 We will let you know if we have a place for you.
-In order to be accepted into a volunteer position, you must complete the police vetting form, attend the relevant induction and training session held at our office in Manukau, Auckland.
+In order to be accepted into a volunteer position, you must complete the police vetting form, attend the relevant induction and training sessions held at our office in Manukau, Auckland.